 Some of the most prevalent forms of email spoofing are:

-In addition to manipulating the display name, an attacker may also use the actual email address of the impersonated identity in the From header, such as “United Customer Service” <firstname.lastname@example.org>.
+In addition to manipulating the display name, an attacker may also use the actual email address of the impersonated identity in the From header, such as “United Customer Service” <[email protected]>.
 This type of attack, known as a domain spoofing attack, does not require compromising the account or the servers of the impersonated identity, but exploits the security holes in the underlying email protocols.
 Attackers often use public cloud infrastructure or third-party email sending services that do not verify domain ownership to send such attacks.
-Email authentication standards, such as DMARC, can be used by a domain owner to prevent spoofing of their domain, but have still not been adopted widely by popular brands and government organizations.
+Email authentication standards, such as DMARC, can be used by a domain owner to prevent spoofing of their domain, but have still not been adopted widely by many retail companies, Fortune 500 businesses, and government organizations.
 And according to Agari's 2022 Email Fraud & Identity Deception Trends report, email spoofing and phishing increased by a whopping 220% over 2021.

 In cases where a domain is protected by email authentication and domain spoofing is not possible, attackers try to deceive the recipient by registering and using domains that are similar to the impersonated domain.
 These types of attacks, known as lookalike domain attacks, often use homoglyphs or characters that appear similar to the original characters in the impersonated domain.
 Attackers can use rendering similarities, such as “PayPal” <[email protected]>, exploiting the specific fonts and rendering styles used in popular email clients.
 Another variation of the lookalike domain attack is to add additional words to the domain name.
 For example, if an attacker wanted to send you a bogus invoice from Acme Corporation, whose domain might be acme.com, the attacker could simply register acme-payments.com or invoices-acme.com.
 Finally, attackers can use characters from another script in the Unicode set.
 Cyrillic is a common choice, as in the From header “Dropbox” <notifications@ dropbox.com>, where the “o”s in the domain are actually Cyrillic characters, but an email client will render the version that looks exactly like the impersonated domain.

-Throughout the past few years, there has been an increase in business email compromise attacks, which typically spoof CEOs’ and CFOs’ email addresses to initiate wire transfers.
-Recent research from Agari’s Cyber Intelligence Division (ACID) indicates that this tactic is also being used to request small-dollar gift cards for charity events or to reward staff for their work.
+Throughout the past few years, there has been an increase in business email compromise attacks, which typically spoof CEOs' and CFOs' email addresses to initiate wire transfers, request small-dollar gift cards for charity events, or reward staff for their work.
 In these cases, the email is typically coming from an executive at the organization and is directed to either an executive assistant or to junior employees in his or her department.

 While it is not possible to prevent cybercriminals from spoofing email addresses (as they continuously find new ways to trick their targets), it is possible to block these messages before they reach the inboxes of your employees, customers, and partners.
 Here at Agari, we use a combination of email authentication and identity detection to ensure that spoofed emails are detected before they ever reach the inbox.
 Our comprehensive strategy ensures that intended targets stay safe from brand impersonation, identity deception and email spoofing, ultimately helping you restore trust to the inbox.